 Some say it was Lincoln's declaration of Martial Law when the southern states tried to secede.
 Since he was assassinated before he got to formally un-declare Martial Law (if he even planned to), we've been in the grips of a military dictatorship ever since.
 This theory is most popular in the former Confederate states, for obvious reasons.
 Others say it was in 1845 when Congress unilateraly extended the jurisdiction of Maritime or Admiralty Law (the laws governing the high seas, coastal waters, and navigable rivers) all the way inland to cover the entire United States.
 Still others claim it happened when Congress granted FDR broad emergency powers to deal with the Great Depression, and point to the way Roosevelt outlawed private ownership of gold as evidence of a sinister objective.

-And yet others say that it happened, or at least that the nails were
+And yet others say that it happened, or at least that the nails were driven

-of Federal legislation called the Buck Act.
+legislation called the Buck Act.

 You noticed (didn't you?) that according to Article-I-section-8-clause-17 of the U.S. Constitution, if your state legislature decides to sell land to the Federal government, and the Federal government buys it, Congress gets to have exclusive legislation over it.
 State laws don't apply within such Federal land.
-The Federal government usually buys small plots of land in this way to build military bases, cemetaries, or other kinds of things that wouldn't fit under normal zoning ordinances.
+The Federal government usually buys small plots of land in this way to build military bases, cemeteries, or other kinds of things that wouldn't fit under normal zoning ordinances.

 Unfortunately for the state the land was just purchased from, the state's new lack of jurisdiction over the land means that it can no longer collect taxes for anything that happens on that land.
 All those hot dog stands and clothing stores on the military base are immune from sales taxes.
 All those paychecks being handed out to employees that work on the land are likewise untouched by the state's income tax.
 It doesn't take a Ph.D. in economics to see that any state making such a real estate sale would be getting a raw deal — unless it set its price really high.
 The Federal government, on the other hand, couldn't care less if state income taxes are applied to its employee's salaries; but it does care if it has to pay a large price to buy land from the states.